 Traditional academic buildings were often designed around lecture-oriented individual classrooms with little ability to promote collaborative group work.
 The current concept of “flipped classrooms” has been shown to be more effective, allowing students to spend class time focusing on exercises, projects, and discussions rather than traditional lectures.
 By keeping spaces as open and flexible as possible, classroom configurations can function as study area, research lab or discussion space with minimal effort.

 Meeting the need

-The development of a standalone environmental sciences building is a prime example of how STEM facilities must be built to meet the changing demands of academics.
-The Virginia Wesleyan University Greer Environmental Sciences Center in Virginia Beach is a modern, 40,000-square-foot facility that serves as a cornerstone to the university’s environmental sciences program.
+The development of a standalone STEM building is a prime example of how facilities must be built to meet the changing demands of academics.
+The Virginia Commonwealth University STEM building in Richmond is a modern, 168,000-square-foot facility that will serve as a cornerstone to the university’s Monroe Park Campus.

 The proposed LEED Silver building will give the College breathing room in its laboratory utilization, while also creating a 21st century learning environment that will serve the majority of undergraduate students on campus.
 It will expand existing lab space, facilitate innovative and flexible teaching methods, provide students with instructional and study spaces, and free up space in other College of Humanities and Sciences buildings.
 It will also provide common space for VCU students taking gateway courses in anthropology, biology, chemistry, forensics, kinesiology, mathematics, physics, and psychology.

 The facility will feature 34 teaching labs; the Math Exchange, an innovative facility for math instruction; a Science Learning Center; two large-capacity classrooms; computers labs; and large- and small-capacity flexible classrooms.
 It will feature instructional wet and dry labs and classrooms for teaching STEM subjects.

 This building will provide VCU with the facilities that it needs to attract, retain, and educate tomorrow’s science, math, and health care leaders.Next Post